 \section{Introduction}

 Since the seminal papers of Lorenz~\cite{Lorenz-63} and Ruelle and Takens~\cite{Ruelle-Takens-71}, chaos serves as a basis for the explanation of the deterministic unpredictability of turbulent flows.
 Although for flows in constrained geometries already simple low-dimensional chaotic systems provide a good description, for more developed turbulence, one needs rather advanced dynamical models of space-time chaos~\cite{bohr1998dynamical}.
-Although such models do not reproduce detailed features of turbulence, available only in thorough direct numerical simulations, they serve as useful conceptual tools for understanding such qualitative features as predictability, controllability, cascades across the scales, etc.
+Albeit such models do not reproduce the detailed features of turbulence, which are only available through thorough direct numerical simulations, they serve as useful conceptual tools for understanding qualitative features such as predictability, controllability, cascades across scales, etc.

 An important aspect of the space-time chaos and turbulence is the nature of the linear instability of a steady state (of a laminar flow).
 According to the classical stability theory~\cite{briggs1964electron,Lifshitz-Pitaevskii-81,Cross-Greenside-12} one distinguishes two types of instability in homogeneous nonequilibrium media: absolute and convective.
 In convectively unstable systems, a local in space perturbation grows but moves away from the place of its initiation, so that the perturbation in the region where it was imposed decays.
 In absolutely unstable systems, a perturbation grows at the place where it was imposed.
 Convective instability appears in beam-plasma systems~\cite{briggs1964electron,manickam1975convective}, in electronics (e.g., in a traveling wave tube~\cite{Ginzburg-Pikovsky-Sergeev-89,kuznetsov2004wave}), in chemical reactions~\cite{Kuznetsov-Mosekilde-Dewel-Borckmans-97}.
 In hydrodynamics, convective instability appears in many open-flow systems, like wakes, capillary jets, and two-dimensional Poiseuille flow~\cite{huerre1990local}.
 Two examples we discuss in more detail below, are sketched in Fig.~\ref{fig:sketch}: boundary layer flow and waves on a liquid film over an inclined plate.